|

 mice, the signature of Thompson who made them.
 To find them, look

-the pew seats towards the pulpit.
+one of the pew seats towards the pulpit.

 |